Leading and Caring for Children

 Incompatible List

-The challenge is to develop a list of possible alternative behaviors that are the opposite of the undesirable behavior, where it is impossible to do both the bad and the good at the same time.
+Brainstorm time.
+Without judging any proposed idea, the task is to develop a list of alternative behaviors that are the exact opposite of the undesirable behavior, where it is impossible to do both the bad and the good at the same time.
 For example, running in the classroom and walking in the classroom are incompatible.
 Eating at the table is incompatible with running around with food in one’s mouth.

 Substitutable List

-The challenge is to also deve a list of behaviors that accomplish the exact same ends but are more appropriate.
+At the same time, it is possible to develop a list of behaviors that accomplish the same ends—what the troublesome one could be wishing for—but are more appropriate or skillful ways to do it.
 For example, saying “Excuse me.
-Can I get by?” is more appropriate than pushing others aside.
+Can I get by?” is more appropriate and kind than pushing others roughly aside.
 Saying “Can we trade?” is substitutable for grabbing.
+“Could I have it after you?”

 Examples